trueheart78/book-notes/distributed-computing-with-go/ch03-channels-and-messages.md

 ```

 You'll notice that there is a flaw: it leaks the G's handling, `select`.
 The comment mentions it,
+but let's understand why.

+First: what?
+What's a goroutine leak?
+Notice that nothing is being sent through so it blocks,
+never exiting.
+We're inside an infinite loop, why are we exiting the program? _That's_ the leak.

-but let's undertstand why.
-This happens when we have a G that is running but we cannot directly
+This happens when we have a G that is running but we cannot directly reach it.
+Even if a G's
-readch it.
-Even if a G's reference isn't store, the GC wont grab it.
-Therefore, we need a
+reference isn't stored, the GC wont grab it.
+Therefore, we need a mechanism to stop and return
-mechanism to stop and return from such Gs.
-We can achieve our desires by creating a channel
+from such Gs.
+We can achieve our desires by creating a channel specifically for returning from
-specifically for returning from the G.
+the G.

 Let's uncomment the lines at the bottom of `main` and run it again:

 ```
 1
+Received data from ch1
 2
+ch2 msg
 3
-Received data from ch1
-ch2 msg
+exiting...
 ```

+Now it's hitting the exit case properly, and exiting in the correct manner, since we were able to
+send an event on the `done` channel, and mark the `completed` channel as `true`.

 [🔙 Understanding Goroutines][previous-chapter]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[🏡][readme]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[The RESTful Web 🔜][upcoming-chapter]